anuragpeshne/the-little-mler/README.md

 ### The Fifth Moral
 Write the first draft of a function following all the morals.
 Write it is correct and no sooner, simplify.

+### The Sixth Moral
+As datatype definitions get more complicated, so do the functions over them.